Post Surgical Issues

 These situations may be associated with an infection or other potentially serious medical problem.

 All foot surgery creates some initial pain that will make walking and moving around challenging.
-After surgery, depending upon the operation that was done, the surgeon will allow patients to have one of three limitations:
+After surgery, depending upon the type of operation that was done, the surgeon will allow patients to have one of three limitations:

-- Weight bearing as tolerated;
+- Weight-bearing as tolerated;

-- Non weight bearing, or
+- Non-weight-bearing, or

-- Partial weight bearing.
+- Partial weight-bearing.

-Weight Bearing as Tolerated
+Weight-Bearing as Tolerated

-For surgeries that do not require major bone, tendon, or ligament healing the surgeon may deem it acceptable to bear full weight on the operated foot.
-However, even though patients may be allowed to weight bear as tolerated, it is still important to continue to wear appropriate footwear and minimize the amount of time that the foot is down (elevate the foot).
-Footwear such as a post operative shoe or a Cam Walker is designed toÂ protect the surgical area by evenly dispersing force up the leg thereby helping to protect the operated area.
+For surgeries that do not require major bone, tendon, or ligament healing, the surgeon may deem it acceptable to bear full weight on the operated foot.
+However, even though patients may be allowed to bear weight as tolerated, it is still important to continue to wear appropriate footwear and minimize the amount of time that the foot is down (elevate the foot).
+Footwear, such as a post operative shoe or a Cam Walker, is designed to protect the surgical area by evenly dispersing force up the leg, thereby helping to protect the operated area.
 It is also important to limit walking.
-Walking will cause more swelling to the operated area than there already.
-This will created increased discomfort.
+Walking will cause more swelling to the operated area than is there already, which will create increased discomfort.
 Also, patients will often limp after surgery.
-A limp creates an asymmetric gait and therefore too much walking will often lead overload of other parts of the body with resulting symptoms (e.g. lower back pain, knee pain, kip pain).
+A limp creates an asymmetric gait and therefore too much walking will often lead to overload of other parts of the body with resulting symptoms (e.g. lower back pain, knee pain, hip pain).

 Unfortunately, nausea and vomiting are a relatively common side effect of surgery.
-The most common cause immediately after sugery is related to the reaction of the anesthetic agent.
+The most common cause immediately after surgery is related to the reaction of the anesthetic agent.
 However, some of the narcotic pain medications that are given to treat post-operative pain may cause nausea and vomiting.
 The main treatment for nausea and vomiting is to remove the cause if possible.
 For example, if patients are sensitive to narcotics, then they may, if possible, limit their narcotic use or switch to another narcotic that is less sensitive.
-Another option for treating nausea is to take an anti-nausea medication (antiemitic) such as diphenhydramine (Benadryll).
+Another option for treating nausea is to take an anti-nausea medication (antiemetic), such as diphenhydramine (Benadryl).

 Moving around after surgery can be difficult and may place patients in an increased risk of falling, which can injure another area of the body.
 Also, if patients are on pain medication, the chances of falling also increases.
 Therefore, it is important to limit activity and be very careful when mobilizing after foot surgery.